PRBonn/PIN_SLAM/README.md

 ```
 rviz -d ./config/pin_slam_ros.rviz
 ```

+The process will stop and the results and logs will be saved in the `output_root` folder if no new message are received for more than 30 seconds.

 If you are running without a powerful GPU, PIN-SLAM may not run at the sensor frame rate.
 You need to play the rosbag with a lower rate to run PIN-SLAM properly.